Bon Om Touk: Kantong (កន្ទោង)

 កន្ទោង /kɑntouŋ/kantong/ Small container made of banana leaves (used esp. for steaming cakes or as a container for religious offerings such as food, tobacco, or betel).

 The term kantong, kom toek (water lantern), and bratip (kantong with candle and light) are used exchangeable by the Khmer people.

 LoyKantong Hindu Brahmin ritual originated during Water Chenla era of Khmer civilization.
 It was first practice along the banks of the Mekong river delta during the time period when Shailendra dynasty of Java ruled Water Chenla.
 Khmer and Javanese Hindu Brahmin priests trace their religious linage back to Utkala Brahmins of Odisha.
 The Boita Bandana or Dangā Bhasā festival rituals may have been one of the influences for creating LoyKantong.

 LoyKantong are religious offerings for Hindu goddess Ganga to show gratitude and appreciation for the life giving waters of the Mekong river.
 Khmers still practice LoyKantong ritual even though they no longer believe in Hinduism.
 The ritual offerings are still practice during Bon Om Touk festival every year after the end of monsoon rain season.

 Khmer Princess Neang Sikhara Mahadevi is believed to have brought the Loy Kantong ritual to Sukhothai when she married Pho Khun Pha Mueang, ruler of Sukhothai Kingdom.

 The Khmer-Javanese compound word LoyKantong លយកន្ទោង /lɔɔy kɑntooŋ/ to make an offering to the spirits by floating small bowls made of leaves and filled with food, etc. out into the river.

 The Khmer word Loy លយ /lɔɔy/ V. to float along, drift; to go with the current; to swim; to set adrift, launch, float something.

 The Javanese/Malay loan word Kantong កន្ទោង /kɑntouŋ/ N. small container made of banana leaves (used esp. for steaming cakes or as a container for religious offerings such as food, tobacco, or betel).

-Festival of Og Ambok and Sampeah Preah Khae
+Og Ambok and Sampeah Preah Khae

 Og Ambok

-Og Ambok (អកអំបុក, /km/) is a traditional flattened rice dish that forms part of the Bon Om Tuk ceremony.
-During the festival it is traditional to eat Ambok with coconut juice and banana.
+Og Ambok (អកអំបុក, /km/, also "Ok Om Bok" especially in Vietnam) is a traditional flattened rice dish that forms part of the Bon Om Touk.
+During the festival, Khmers eat Ambok with coconut juice and bananas.

 Og Ambok is made by frying rice in its natural husks, then beating it in a pestle until soft before the husks are removed and mixed in with banana and coconut juice for flavor.
 This mixture is eaten when the clock strikes midnight or when the incense offered at the beginning of the gathering is consumed.
 Og Ambok remains a popular traditional dish and it is sold widely during the Bon Om Touk festival.